netj/3x/docs/tutorial/README.md

 # <i class="icon-beaker"></i> 3X Tutorial with Examples

-In this document, we explain how you can set up and conduct computational experiments with 3X using two examples.
+In this document, we explain how you can set up and conduct computational experiments with <span class="sans-serif">3X</span> using two examples.
-This step-by-step guide will introduce important features of 3X and will teach you how to use them through detailed instructions.
+This step-by-step guide will introduce important features of <span class="sans-serif">3X</span> and will teach you how to use them through detailed instructions.

 ## Example 1: Studying Sorting Algorithms